The conservative Camassa-Holm flow with step-like irregular initial data: The conservative Camassa--Holm flow

 \begin{remark} The functional $E$ defined in~\eqref{eq:NormDef} satisfies the two-sided estimate

-on our weak solution $(u,\mu)$ for all times, where $\lambda_0(\sigma)$ is the size of the spectral gap around zero of the underlying spectrum $\sigma$ as defined in~\eqref{def:lam0}.
-In particular, this allows to give a uniform two-sided estimate for $E(u(\ledot,t),\mu(\ledot,t))$ that only depends on the corresponding quantity at some initial time.
+for all times $t\in\R$, where $\lambda_0(\sigma)$ is the size of the spectral gap around zero as defined in~\eqref{def:lam0} of the underlying spectrum $\sigma$ for the pair $(u_0,\mu_0)$.
+In particular, this allows to give a uniform two-sided estimate for $E(\Phi^t(u_0,\mu_0))$ that only depends on the corresponding quantity at initial time.
 More precisely, one has

 for all times $t\in\R$.
 Since the gap around zero of the essential spectrum is conserved as well, the corresponding quantity when the supremum in~\eqref{eq:NormDef} is replaced by a limes superior at $\infty$ obeys a similar two-sided estimate; see Remark~\ref{remEssSpecGap}. \end{remark}